nolta/sod/README.md

     EOF

-This adds a module named 'X'; with version '1.0', release '1', architecture 'x86', summary 'X marks the spot';
+This adds a module named 'X'; with version '1.0', release '1', summary 'X marks the spot';
 and a script that when loaded does two things:

 1. prepends `/x/y/z/bin` to the environment variable `FOO`